GoogleChrome/web.dev/src/site/content/en/blog/a11y-for-teams/index.md

 ---
 layout: post
 title: Accessibility for teams
-subhead: How to incorporate accessibility into your team's process..
+subhead: How to incorporate accessibility into your team's process.
 description: |
   How to incorporate accessibility into your team's process.
 authors: